 Due to the coronavirus outbreak, shipping is being disrupted due to additional quarantine measurements.
-Please check with your local customs and post office to confirm that you can receive packages from China, and expect additional delays.
+Please check with your local customs and post office to confirm that you can receive packages from USA, and expect additional delays.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!